- The Fiscal

 More research needs to be done, though, to confirm the reasons that healthcare costs grow so quickly.

-It would be one thing if our high healthcare spending led to better health outcomes.
+It would be one thing if high healthcare spending led to better health outcomes.
 However, that is not the case in the United States.
 When evaluating common health metrics, the United States lags behind other countries despite spending more on such goods and services.

 High healthcare costs put pressure on an already strained fiscal situation and are one of the primary drivers of the long-term structural imbalance between spending and revenues that is built into the country’s budget.
 Containing high healthcare costs is important for our nation’s long-term fiscal and economic well-being.
 For ideas on how to solve some of these issues, visit our Solutions page and the Peterson Center on Healthcare.